Answers to Garden & Landscaping Frequently Asked Questions

 9. How do I get rid of dew worms in my lawn?

-Aerate and then top dress with top soil and sand.
+Aerate and then top dress with top soil and sand or our IPM topdressing Mix.

 10. How long after delivery do I have to lay my sod?